Block Encoding of Sparse Matrices via Coherent Permutation: Optimized Index Mapping Oracle

 \subsection{Insert}

-We have seen how to delete a data item in multiple rows.
-However, if the task is to insert a data item into one or a few rows, performing deletion on all other rows would require many MCX gates.
+We have seen how to delete a data element in multiple rows.
+However, if the task is to insert a data item into one or a few rows, performing deletion on all other rows would require exponential MCX gates.
 Therefore, in this section, we introduce the insert operator, as illustrated in \cref{example_5}.

-\begin{example} The data items $\{a, b\}$ are to be inserted in different rows $\{r_a, r_b\}$, respectively, corresponding to a one-to-one mapping. \end{example} \textit{Solution}: To insert a single data item $a$ in row $r_a$, we define
+\begin{example} Consider an example of block encoding a matrix of $2^n \times 2^n$.
+The data elements $\{\psi_0, \psi_1\}$ are to be inserted in different rows $\{r_a, r_b\}$, respectively, corresponding to a one-to-one mapping. \end{example} \textit{Solution}: To insert a single data element $\psi_0$ in row $r_a$, we define

-where $r_{\text{all}}$ means all rows.
-Since the proposed block encoding method places each data item in all rows \cref{eq:diagonal_block_encoded}, we first delete the data item from all rows and then apply deletion on the desired row $r_a$.
-This effectively inverts the deletion on the desired row, resulting in the insertion of the data item in that row alone.
+where $\left(\prod\limits_{k=0}^{2^n-1} D^{|\psi_0\rangle}_{|k\rangle}\right)$ means deleting in all rows and it is compressed to single MCX gate as presented in \cref{eq:n=p,theorem:MCX_Composition}.
+Since the proposed block encoding method places each data element in every row \cref{eq:diagonal_block_encoded}, we first delete the data element from all rows and then apply deletion on the desired row $|r_a\rangle$.
+This effectively inverts the deletion on the desired row, resulting in the insertion of the data element in that row alone.